raspberrypilearning/olympic-rings/en/step_3.md

 --- task ---

-+ Duplicate the if-then block you just created (or drag in the same blocks again).
+Duplicate the if-then block you just created (or drag in the same blocks again).

-+ Change the starting location.
+Change the starting location.

-+ Change the angle that it starts on.
+Change the angle that it starts with.

-+ Also change the colour to yellow (use hex code #FFB114).
+Also change the colour to yellow (use hex code #FFB114).

 ```blocks3
 +if <(rings) = (2)> then